 S'up.
 You found me.

-There was that delightfully bizarre-o music video, “Friend is a Four Letter Word,” she produced for the band CAKE, and the hilarious play, Sex, Wieners and Boobs, V.C. produced for David Wain, Joe LoTruglio and Mike Showalter.
-There was also the gritty and fascinating feature film, The Soul of Wit, she co-produced/directed with Matt Walsh about the alternative comedy scene on Manhattan's Lower East Side in the late 1990s.
-The film stars Walsh, Leo Allen and the Upright Citizens Brigade (with Amy Poehler, Ian Roberts and Matt Besser), and highlights over a hundred comics performing in the “Night of a Hundred Stars” show at Luna Lounge.
-The documentary includes interviews with UCB, Marc Maron, Tom Lennon, Joe LoTruglio, Michael Ian Black, David Wain, Artie Lang, Todd Barry, Janine Garofalo, Greg Fitzsimmons, and a gazillion others.
+There was that delightfully bizarre-o music video, “Friend is a Four Letter Word,” she produced for the band CAKE, and the hilarious play, Sex, Wieners and Boobs, she produced for David Wain, Joe LoTruglio and Mike Showalter.
+There was also the gritty and fascinating feature documentary, The Soul of Wit, Chickering co-produced and directed with Matt Walsh (Veep) about the alternative comedy scene on Manhattan's Lower East Side in the late 1990s.
+The film stars Walsh, Leo Allen, and the Upright Citizens Brigade (with Amy Poehler, Ian Roberts and Matt Besser).
+It highlights a hundred comics performing in the “Night of a Hundred Stars” show at Luna Lounge.
+The film includes interviews with Amy, Matt, Marc Maron, Artie Lang, Tom Lennon, Joe LoTruglio, David Wain, Todd Barry, Janine Garofalo and a gazillion others.
+With an introduction by Stephen Colbert.
 Good stuff.
 Really funny.

-Years later, V.C. decided to give novel writing a try while her kid was at summer camp.
+Years later, Chickering decided to give novel writing a try while her kid was at summer camp.
 She read Chris Baty's No Plot, No Problem!, Stephen King’s On Writing, and Anne Lamott’s Bird By Bird, then wrote 1,700 words a day from July 1st to the 31st.
 And didn't stop there.
-Four years and 11 drafts later, here we are.
-Around the same time, V.C. began trying her hand at writing music and lyrics and found that she liked that, too.
-She started a band, Tori Erstwhile & The Montys, who play an entertaining and unpredictable mix of original songs and genres (alt. bluegrass/indie-pop/jazz/random Latin)--often witty-as-hell, always charming.
+Four years and 11 drafts later, NOOKIETOWN was published.
+Around the same time, she tried her hand at writing music and lyrics and found it a productive way to procrastinate.
+She started a band, Tori Erstwhile & The Montys, who play an unpredictable mix of original songs in various genres (alt. bluegrass/indie-pop/jazz/random Latin/R&B) most often compared to Flight of the Conchords.
+Laugh-out-loud funny and always charming, their music is catchy, friendly, and infectious.
 Click here for music videos, plus there's a Tori Erstwhile & The Montys FB page.
 The band also opened the NOOKIETOWN: Funny/Racy Book Tour launch event.
-You'll chuckle and tap your feet.
-Swear.

-She continues to write catchy songs and sing with her band of incredibly talented musicians--all named Monty--(actually most are named Dave) while at work on her second novel for St. Martin's Press.
+Chickering continues to write catchy songs and sing with her band of incredibly talented musicians--all named Monty--(actually most are named Dave) while promoting TWISTED FAMILY VALUES and hard at work on the romance novel WENDY WANDERLUST, the first in what will be the bitchin’ 1980’s adventure, The Ex-Pat Series.

-NOOKIETOWN was published by St. Martin’s Press on Tuesday, February 23rd, 2016.
+NOOKIETOWN was also published by St. Martin’s Press on Tuesday, February 23rd, 2016.
 Warner Bros.
 Television won the option in a friendly bidding war.
 V.C. has written a spec pilot based on the book.
+The author currently retains the rights.

 In a BOOK CLUB?
-This will be the book-club-bombshell of the season.
-Pre-order your copies then get in touch with me when you've all read it and I'll come visit your peeps if I can.
-You will have plenty to discuss, I assure you.
+Tell your friends to pre-order their copies then get in touch with me when you've all read it and I'll come visit or we can Skype.
+I’ve done both.
+I’m very flexible.

 Click HERE for EVENTS and to KEEP in TOUCH!